 Acts of academic dishonesty are acts which violate the University's Code of Conduct.
 These include (but are not limited to) plagiarism, cheating, and copyright violations.

 There is a University policy known as G-9 which provides direction for responding to academic integrity violations of the University's Code of Conduct.
 In addition, each college and campus has designed specific guidelines for responding to allegations and have the authority to impose sanctions on students who violate the academic integrity policy.
-The outcome of all academic integrity cases is sent to the Office of Judicial Affairs or the Judicial Affairs designee for record-keeping.
-All sanctions are recorded in the student's file at Judicial Affairs.
+The outcome of all academic integrity cases is sent to the Office of Student Conduct for record-keeping.
+All sanctions are recorded in the student's file.
 A student who has a history of academic integrity violations may receive more severe sanctions as a result of repeated misconduct.

 This tutorial on Academic Integrity, Plagiarism, and Copyright is applicable to all Penn State courses and helps to fulfill the instructor's obligation to address the topic of academic integrity.
 Because the content of this tutorial is very comprehensive, you may want to pick and choose sections for your students to complete, depending on the content of your course.
 If you are using this tutorial to ensure the students in your class are well informed about Penn State's policy on Academic Integrity, you may wish to assign the tutorial as work to be done outside of class, or even as work to be completed before the semester begins.

 If you are planning to use the plagiarism detection tool "Turnitin.com" in your course, we recommend that you have your students work through this tutorial first to be sure they understand what plagiarism is and the consequences of being caught plagiarizing.
 More information about "Turnitin.com" is available at http://tlt.its.psu.edu/turnitin.

 The following assignments are embedded in the Academic Integrity tutorial: